Sustainability at Interlochen

 gallons of water saved each year with energy-efficient dishwashing systems

-plastic bottles saved by using WaterSense bottle refill stations throughout campus
+plastic bottles saved by using the 39 WaterSense bottle refill stations throughout campus

 Water Bottle Filling Stations